Bloom Hybrid Mattress Review

 - Impressive Cooling: The natural materials and innerspring coils found in the Bloom are incredibly breathable, allowing hot sleepers to sleep cool.

 - Durability: Natural latex is one of the most durable mattress materials.
 When combined with a thick layer of innerspring coils that all top hybrid mattresses have, you get a mattress that’s likely to last well over 10 years.

 - Responsive Feel: Latex is naturally buoyant, so you won’t ever feel like you’re sinking into your mattress.
 This latex paired with bouncy innerspring coils make it easy to move around and switch positions, great for combination sleepers.

 - Off-Gassing Odor: The natural latex in the Bloom mattress has a slight rubber odor when first unboxed.
 We noticed the scent fade rather quickly, with little odor after a few hours.

-- Motion transfer: The Bloom did an okay, but not amazing, job at limiting motion transfer.
-If you share your bed and you or your partner is a light sleeper, you may be better suited by a mattress with superior motion isolation properties, such as a best-in-class memory foam mattress.
+- Motion Transfer: The Bloom did an okay, but not amazing, job at limiting motion transfer.
+If you share your bed and you or your partner is a light sleeper, you may be better suited by a mattress with superior motion isolation properties, such as a top-rated memory foam mattress.